Douglas County reports 8 new cases of coronavirus, including one infant

-An infant is among the coronavirus cases reported Wednesday in Douglas County.
+Nebraska’s coronavirus cases grew by 51 on Wednesday, and among the new infections was an infant in Douglas County.

-Phil Rooney, spokesman for the Douglas County Health Department, said a child less than a year old is among the eight new cases in Douglas County of COVID-19, the disease caused by the novel coronavirus.
+A total of 952 cases had been reported to the state by Wednesday evening.
+Based on information provided by county health departments, Nebraska now totals 23 deaths, up one from Wednesday.
+The latest death occurred in Hall County, where the disease is spreading rapidly.
+A hospitalized man in his 80s died there, according to the Central District Health Department.

-Of the eight cases, seven are female and one is male.
-They range in age from the infant to a 49-year-old .
+Phil Rooney, spokesman for the Douglas County Health Department, said a child less than a year old is among the eight new Douglas County cases of COVID-19, the disease caused by the novel coronavirus.

-Three had contact with a known infected person, one is believed to be related to travel, one was community spread and three remain under investigation.
+Three had contact with a known infected person, one is believed to be related to travel, one was a community spread case and three remain under investigation.

 The Lincoln area recorded two more lab-confirmed cases, bringing the total in Lancaster County to 59, according to the Lincoln-Lancaster County Health Department.
 The new cases are people in their 20s and 60s.